About Paul O’Raw

-Career & Influences
+Community Development Work – Career & Influences

-I have over 25 years’ experience in community work, working with organisations, supporting them to identify their needs and implemented their plans.
-Prior to going freelance I was employed as a community development officer with a number of organisations.
-As an independent community consultant, I develop training programmes and facilitate workshops on behalf of local development companies, local authorities, agencies and independent organisations involved in the community and voluntary sector.
+I have over 25 years’ experience in community development: working with organisations, supporting them to identify their key challenges and to prepare strategic plans.
+As an independent trainer and facilitator, I develop training programmes and facilitate workshops on behalf of local development companies, local authorities, agencies and independent organisations involved in the community and voluntary sector.

 I supported the development of community projects in Local Authority Housing Estates in Dublin for over 10 years (Loughlinstown and North Clondalkin).
-I coordinated schemes and projects that assisted the long-term unemployed develop skills and confidence, while also providing valuable services to the local communities.
+I developed and coordinated schemes and projects that assisted the long-term unemployed develop skills and confidence, while also providing valuable services to the local communities.

 As an Overseas Development Volunteer I supported the establishment and development of a rural credit union in an isolated community in Ecuador, South America.
 This enabled local people to avail of affordable loans for agriculture, small business, health and education.